-Chairman: Tan Swee Ho SK Lai, Lim Kar Yee, Dr Julie Lo, Dr Anbarasan & AC-South (Chua Yong Liang) Members: In Attendance: Chief Commissioner
+Chairman: Tan Swee Ho

+Members: SK Lai, Lim Kar Yee, Dr Julie Lo, Dr Anbarasan & AC-South (Chua Yong Liang)

+In Attendance: Chief Commissioner

-- needs, implementing financial controls, accounting of cash, and ensuring value for money. - 2.
+- 1. To oversee the proper conduct of the finance function including evaluation of budget proposals, projection of financial needs, implementing financial controls, accounting of cash, and ensuring value for money. - 2.
 To approve supplementary budgets and other financial matters that require urgent attention. - 3.
 To recommend an appropriate investment strategy for SSA. - 4.
-To oversee investment and fixed deposit placements in accordance with the approved investment strategy/policy. - SSA - 6.
+To oversee investment and fixed deposit placements in accordance with the approved investment strategy/policy. - 5.
+To establish a Procurement Sub-Committee under its guidance to oversee the procurement policies and functions of - 6.
 To perform other tasks that are consistent with the work of the committee.